Japanese invasion money: Counterfeit notes

-Counterfeit Japanese Invasion Money was produced by the Commonwealth Bank of Australia (CBA), at the time Australia's central bank.
-Recently discovered correspondence from the Netherlands Indies Commission to the Governor, Commonwealth Bank of Australia, on 5 October 1942 shows a request of nearly 70,000 pieces of counterfeit scrip in varying denominations.
+Counterfeit Japanese Invasion Money was produced by the Commonwealth Bank, at the time Australia's central bank.
+Recently discovered correspondence from the Netherlands Indies Commission to the Governor, Commonwealth Bank, on 5 October 1942 shows a request of nearly 70,000 pieces of counterfeit scrip in varying denominations.
 A follow-up letter three months later has a request for another 70,000 pieces of counterfeit scrip as the previous supply "proved to be very useful" and was exhausted.

 Aftermath

 After World War II, an organization called "The Japanese War Notes Claimants Association of the Philippines, Inc." (JAPWANCAP) was founded on 8 January 1953.
 Its purpose was to pressure the Philippine and U.S. governments to redeem or pay a fraction of the value of the Japanese military issues of currency for the Philippines.
 The Association held the notes, issued membership certificates, official ID cards, and deposit passbooks.
 These certificates were issued for a fee.